So which kind of fat is good for you?

 Well, this phenonemon is very common and big part of it is because you aren’t eating enough fats in your diet.

-When you don’t eat fats, you get hungry.
+When you don’t eat fats, then you get hungry.

 Does this help give you a clue?